|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Japanese postcard c1942

-On May 3, 1942 a Japanese force arrives in Tulagi Harbor including Okinoshima (flagship of Rear Admiral Shima) escorted by destroyers Kikuzuki and Yuzuki plus Azumasan Maru, minelayer Koei Maru, subchasers Toshi Maru No. 3 and Tama Maru No. 8, special duty minesweepers WA-1 and WA-2, Hagoromo Maru, Noshiro Maru No. 2 and Tama Maru.
+On May 3, 1942 a Japanese force arrivef at Tulagi Harbor including Okinoshima (flagship of Rear Admiral Shima) escorted by destroyers Kikuzuki and Yuzuki plus Azumasan Maru, minelayer Koei Maru, subchasers Toshi Maru No. 3 and Tama Maru No. 8, special duty minesweepers WA-1 and WA-2, Hagoromo Maru, Noshiro Maru No. 2 and Tama Maru.

-On May 4, 1942 at 8:15am, carrier aircraft from USS Yorktown CV-5 including twenty-eight SBD Dauntless dive bombers from VS-5 plus twelve TBD Devastators from VT-5 attacked the landing force.
-A single torpedo hit is scored against Kikuzuki.
+On May 4, 1942 at 8:15am, carrier aircraft from USS Yorktown CV-5 including twenty-eight SBD Dauntless dive bombers from VS-5 plus twelve TBD Devastators from VT-5 attacked the landing force but only managed to score a single torpedo hit and damaged Kikuzuki causing damage and later sank.

 The Americans broken the Japanese naval code and possessed accurate and fairly detailed intelligence concerning the Japanese plans.
 However, the Allies had only limited forces available including Rear-Admiral Aubrey W. Fitch's Task Force 11 (TF-11) including USS Lexington (CV-2) and Rear-Admiral Frank J. Fletcher's Task Force 17 (TF-17) including USS Yorktown (CV-5).